CasTruyers/PXL-DeltaRobot-LabviewZMQ-API/README.md

 ### HomePosition
 **Message:** DeltaRobot>HomePosition>Z>

-This changes the coordinates of the home position.
-When you home it sets the Z axis on the given coordinate.
+This changes the motors theta angles for the home position.
+When you home it sets the current angle to this number.

 Use this when you change the upper range of the robot arms.

+If you change the home angle, this command needs to be executed every time the program reboots.

+This only updates the angle variable and doesn't home the robot.

 ### Stop
 **Message:** DeltaRobot>DisableAxis>